giacomocusinato/pcd-actors/README.md

 # pcd-actors

-> This repository contains in implementation of the actor system as a solution to the following assignment (https://github.com/rcardin/pcd-actors).
+> This repository contains an implementation of the actor system as a solution to the following assignment (https://github.com/rcardin/pcd-actors).

 A mock system that abstract a simplified implementation of the [actor model](https://en.wikipedia.org/wiki/Actor_model).